-VoI analysis is a Bayesian paradigm and requires explicit specification of current information on the performance of the model in the target population.
-By default, we assume this information is generated from a preliminary validation exercise based on an iid sample \(\mathbf{d}\) of \(n\) individuals.
+VoI analysis is a Bayesian approach and requires explicit specification of current information on the performance of the model in the target population.
+By default, we assume this information is generated from a preliminary validation exercise based on a random sample \(\mathbf{d}\) of size \(n\).
 However, such information can be generated in other ways.
-For example, one can extrapolate (optimism-corrected) performance of a model from its development sample, or its performance in previous validation studies\textsuperscript{15}, and accommodate any added uncertainty about the compatibility of the populations (e.g.~by quantitatively discounting external information\textsuperscript{16}).
-Formal expert elicitation approaches can also be employed to construct distributions around model performance metrics\textsuperscript{17}.
+For example, one can extrapolate the performance of a model from its development sample, or its performance in previous validation studies\textsuperscript{22}, and accommodate any added uncertainty about the compatibility of the populations by quantitatively discounting external information\textsuperscript{23}.
+Formal expert elicitation approaches can also be employed to construct distributions around model performance metrics\textsuperscript{24}.
 In such instances, \(\mathbf{d}\) can be an abstract entity representing, for example, the expert-elicited information.